 1 Agency/Group/Organization Citrus Health Network INC Agency/Group/Organization Type Housing Services-Children Services-Elderly Persons Services-Persons with Disabilities Services-Persons with HIV/AIDS Services-Victims of Domestic Violence Services-homeless Services-Health Services - Victims What section of the Plan was addressed by Consultation?
 Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-This organization was consulted through stakeholder meetings held during the citizen participation process and online surveys.
 The City of Miami Gardens maintains open lines of communication with this organization and the input was taken into consideration when addressing program needs.
 Citrus Health Network (CHN) is the lead agency in the Housing Assistance Network of Dade (HAND) Program, a multi-agency partnership with Miami-Dade County and local municipalities making an effort to prevent homelessness by providing temporary rental assistance for eligible low income individuals and families who are currently homeless or are at risk of becoming homeless.
 The City of Miami Gardens had previously funded Citrus Health Network in 2009 with HUD Homeless Prevention and Rapid Re-Housing Program (HPRP) funds to help create the HAND Program.
-The City funded CHN (\$544,907) for three years from 2009 to 2012 at which time HPRP funding ended.
-Over the three years, CHN assisted 115 households for a total of 379 individuals avoid homelessness.
-The current recommended allocation of funding is from the SHIP Program for the Rental Assistance Program Strategy.
-The allocated amount will assist a minimum of 9 households.